Green correspondence on centric Mackey functor over fusion systems: Relative projectivity and Higman's criterion.

 \subsection{The defect set.}

 During this subsection we will extend the notion of relative projectivity (see \cite[Section 3]{GuideToMackeyFunctorsWebb}) to centric Mackey functors over a fusion system (see Definition \ref{def:Relative-projectivity.}).
-We will also prove that, if $\R$ is $p$-local, the notions of defect set and vertex (see \cite[ Section 3]{GuideToMackeyFunctorsWebb}) can be extended to centric Mackey functors over fusion systems (see Definition \ref{def:vertex.}). \begin{defn} Let $\G$ be a fusion system containing $\F$, let $M\in\MackFHR{\G}{\F}$ and let $\mathcal{X}$ be a family of $\F$-centric subgroups of $S$.
+We will also prove that, if $\R$ is $p$-local, the notions of defect set and vertex (see \cite[ Section 3]{GuideToMackeyFunctorsWebb}) can be translated to the context of centric Mackey functors over fusion systems (see Definition \ref{def:vertex.}). \begin{defn} Let $\G$ be a fusion system containing $\F$, let $M\in\MackFHR{\G}{\F}$ and let $\mathcal{X}$ be a family of $\F$-centric subgroups of $S$.
 With notation as in Definition \ref{def:theta_S-and-theta^S.} we define